If you are considering resigning while on sick leave, it’s vital to understand your rights under UK employment law before handing in your notice.

 Consequently, it’s important to know what your rights are.
 This is particularly important when you are resigning due to ill health.

 This will ensure the resignation process will go smoothly with no hidden issues.
 Here are some key points to consider during the process of leaving your job.

 How Much Notice Should You Give?

-Your contract should include the notice period required by the company.
+Your contract or statement of employment particulars should include the notice period required by the company.
 If this isn’t the case then the statutory notice you should give your employer is one week.